KDE/digikam-doc/setup_application/cm_settings.rst

     The Canon profile extension betray the target style: F for Faithful Style, L for Landscape Style, N for Neutral Style, P for Portrait Style, S for Standard Style.

-Here you find a typical RAW workflow scenario.
+Here you find a typical :ref:`RAW workflow <rawprocessing_workflow>` scenario with Image Editor.